davidecarnevali/SINEsFind/README.md

  **Example**: python AnnoGenerate.py *alus.gtf.gz* *hg38.fa* *outputname*

-2. Once the extended annotation index has been created, we can run SINEsFind as follow using BAM file as input and using default parameters:
+2. Once the extended annotation index has been created, we can run SINEsFind as in the following example which uses BAM file as input and default parameters:
 python SINEs_find.py -s auto -t bam *bamfile* *annotation_file* *chrom_sizes* *output_file*

 SINEs_find has several optional parameters that can be adjusted to user's need